npm/npm/doc/json.md

 For most modules, it makes the most sense to have a main script.

-## directories
+## directories (deprecated)

 The "directories" member is an object hash of folders.

 ### directories.lib